elastic/elastic-package/README.md

 For details on how to configure pipeline benchmarks for a package, review the [HOWTO guide](./docs/howto/pipeline_benchmarking.md).

+#### System Benchmarks

+These benchmarks allow you to benchmark an integration end to end.

+For details on how to configure system benchmarks for a package, review the [HOWTO guide](./docs/howto/system_benchmarking.md).

 ### `elastic-package benchmark generate-corpus`

 _Context: package_